dstockhouse/eaglesat-plugsin/README.md

 Vivado project **plugsin_PL** directory.
 This needs to be more accessible and less redundant.

-* The C code running on Linux on the Zynq is in working order but also hasn't been exhaustively tested.
+* The C code running on Linux on the Zynq is in working order but hasn't been exhaustively tested.
 The file I/O operations need to be tested with simulated data streams to make sure the software correctly handles missed pixels and any other error conditions we can throw at it.

 * If convenient, a hardware SPI module on the FPGA that can operate more quickly than the bit-banged SPI code thrown together for Linux.
 Alternatively, the